Our Governing Body

-Pen Portraits of the IEB members
+Pen Portraits of our Governors

-I have been asked by the Local Authority to chair this IEB.
 I am recently retired, following a career in Primary School Headship spanning 25 years.
 I worked in Cambridgeshire and Essex as Headteacher, Associate Adviser and School Improvement Partner and am currently working with schools within East Anglia as an adviser, supporting those schools requiring improvement.
 My expertise covers all aspects of school leadership and management.
 I am a keen musician and enjoy performing with many amateur musical groups.
 I am a governor of three other schools within Cambridgeshire.

 I worked as a teacher, Headteacher, School Improvement Partner and Adviser in Cambridgeshire for many years.
 When I retired after 14 years as a Primary School Headteacher I continued to work part time as an Associate Adviser in Cambridgeshire working with schools to improve attainment, the quality of teaching and learning and pupil welfare.
 I have also worked as a coach/adviser with ‘Achievement for All’ a national organisation which focuses on improving outcomes for disadvantaged children.
 At present I am serving as a member of an IEB in a large primary school in Cambridgeshire.